Nguyễn Văn Bảy: June 21, 1966

 Bay and three other MiG-17s were sent to engage an RF-8A (reconnaissance variant) and its escorting F-8s.
 Despite two Migs being destroyed by the F-8s, Bay managed to down one F-8 piloted by Cole Black.

 While Bay and the other MiG-17s were engaging the F-8s, the lead Mig-17, piloted by Phan Thanh Trung, shot down the RF-8A.

 June 29, 1966

 Bay and three other MiG-17s were sent to engage F-105s heading for the fuel depots in Hanoi.
 With the help of fellow pilot Phan Van Tuc, catching the lead F-105 off-guard, Bay shot it down.
 The F-105D that was downed in this engagement between Nguyen and Phan, was piloted by Capt.
 M.N.
 Jones, who then spent 2,420 days at the prison camp often referred to as the "Hanoi Hilton", although as typical of American sources, the counter-claim is that Jones was shot down due to "fire from rockets and anti-aircraft cannons".
+According to another source, Bay shot down ace pilot James H. Kasler.